 Swell Sculpture Festival at Gold Coast, QLD

-2016 will mark the 14th time that the Swell Sculpture Festival is held at Pacific Parade, Currumbin.
-Taking place between the 9th and 18th September 2016, part of the attraction of the festival is the wide-ranging program of events, as well as the 50 sculptures from local, national and international artists.
+2017 will mark the 15th time that the Swell Sculpture Festival is held at Pacific Parade, Currumbin.
+Taking place during mid-September each year, part of the attraction of the festival is the wide-ranging program of events, as well as over 50 sculptures from local, national and international artists.
 Highlights include yoga sessions, free twilight talks and laid-back music concerts every Saturday and Sunday.
 It’s also a short walk from the Currumbin Wildlife Sanctuary, making it easy to visit both on the same day.

 More Info: http://www.swellsculpture.com.au